aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_1_display-and-graphics.md

 *    SHOULD include support for Vulkan 1.1.

+The Vulkan dEQP tests are partitioned into a number of test lists, each with an associated date/version.
+These are in the Android source tree at `external/deqp/android/cts/master/vk-master-YYYY-MM-DD.txt`.
+A device that supports Vulkan at a self-reported level indicates that it can pass the dEQP tests in all test lists from this level and earlier.

-If device implementations include support for Vulkan 1.0, they:
+If device implementations include support for Vulkan 1.0 or higher, they:

 *   [C-1-1] MUST report the correct integer value with the `android.hardware.vulkan.level` and `android.hardware.vulkan.version`